architgwl2000/computer-graphics-iiith/SRIP/Codes/readme.txt

 In the code folder the are three files right now
-1- exp.html to directly open the experiment And it is the Main page 2 -clipping.js it is the file containing algotithm which will be connect to exp.html soon 3- support1.js for taking the inputs from the html page and use it for algorithm and printing the rectangle and the polygon 4- support1.css for colouring and styling
+1- exp.html
+	To directly open the experiment And Perform it

+2- support1.js
+	For taking the inputs from the html page
+	It Contais the Algorithm of Sutherland-Hodgam
+	Printing the rectangle and the polygon

+3- support1.css
+	For colouring and styling